FINTLabs/fint-model/README.md

    --version, -v          print the version
 ```

-The downloaded XMI file is put in the $TMPDIR/fint-model (%TEMP%/fint-model for windows).
+The downloaded XMI file is put in the `$HOME/.fint-model/.cache.
 If you don't use the
 `force` flag and the file exists in the temp directory it uses this one.

 ## Install